nakshatrasinghh/nakshatrasinghh/README.md

 <br>

 Currently, I am diving into the world of React-Native and Flutter by building some cool and unique projects.
 I am exploring more in UI/UX and product development as well on the side.
 I have done various projects on Computer Vision, Machine Learning and Deep Learning.
-Presently I hold the Master rank at MachineHack and I love to write technical SOTA blogs.
+Presently I hold the Master rank at MachineHack and I love to write technical SOTA blogs on medium.
 </br>

 Fun Fact : I love creating UI/UX designs in Flutter and React-Native!